CloudHealth/puppet-rest/README.md

 About
 ---------

-puppetdb-rest was inspired by (spice)[https://github.com/danryan/spice]
+puppetdb-rest was inspired by [spice](https://github.com/danryan/spice) and follows its framework.

 Copyright
 ---------